-While turning your passion into a side hustle has many benefits, it also has some drawbacks.
-For instance, it can turn something that you feel passionate about into something that feels more like a job.
+While turning your passion into a side hustle has many benefits, it also has drawbacks.
+It can turn something that you feel passionate about into something that feels like a job.

-- Do you mainly want to cover costs that are associated with it?
+- Do you mainly want to cover associated costs?

 - Or do you want to recover expenses and get some extra pocket money from it?

 - Or do you want to go all-in and turn your passion project into a genuine additional income stream?

 The more you want to earn from your passion project, the more effort and time you will likely have to put into it.

 Example: "Hmm, I definitely want to recover my expenses.
 It doesn't feel good to pay money to do this.
 I also would like to get some pocket money from it.
 Would I like to turn it into a genuine additional income stream?
 Perhaps later.
 Right now, I first want to start earning some money from it."